 In the past, I taught TESOL English classes for adults and children in Bayamon, Puerto Rico.
-I also spent two years teaching Spanish to middle-grade learners, and three years teaching English writing of all kinds (in a classroom and as a private tutor).
+I also spent two years teaching classroom Spanish to middle-grade learners.
 Tutoring is my favorite job since it allows me to focus on individual students and coach them exactly according to their needs.
+I'm also a professional writer of fiction and poetry, so it especially gives me joy when I can help students learn how to express themselves in writing.

 SAT Verbal: 770